Firefds/FirefdsKit/README.md

 1. https://github.com/topjohnwu/libsu
 2. https://github.com/rovo89/XposedBridge
 3. https://github.com/rovo89/XposedMods/tree/master/XposedLibrary
-4. Samsung framework libraries which are used from compile only
+4. Samsung framework libraries which are used for compile only

 ## Credits
 This module wouldn't have been here without the following people: